Overview

 ✅ Voice > Allow barging in

-In addition, to enable barging into conversations, non-admin agents must have either editing or admin permissions on the specific Voice channel.
-Agents with viewing permissions can monitor (listen to) conversations but cannot intervene.
+- Non-admin agents must have either editing or admin permissions on the specific Voice channel.

 Monitoring Calls